wpeka/wpadcenter/README.txt

 = Can I add Google Adsense Auto Ads using this plugin? = Yes, you can insert the Auto Ads script either across the site or on a specific page/post where you want the ads to appear.
 Auto ads use machine learning to select the best placement areas on your webpage to show ads.
 You only need to add one piece of code to all your pages using WP AdCenter.

+= How to insert ads in WordPress post with WP AdCenter? = With WP AdCenter Pro you can use the "placements" option to place ads anywhere inside your posts.
+You can also specify exactly where you want to place them.
+For example, before the second paragraph, after the headline, etc.

 = What banner sizes are supported by the WP AdCenter ad inserter plugin? = WP AdCenter supports these standard ad sizes -